throw3278away/KerbalColoniesIndustrialProcesses/README.md

    * Nuclear Salt Water, Fission Particle and Fission Pellet production in Nuclear Works
 4. Near Future Technologies
    * Depleted fuel recycling into EnrichedUranium or XenonGas
    * EnrichedUranium from Ore.
-Efficiency is designed to be terrible.
    * Lithium from Ore.
-Efficiency is designed to be terrible.
-5. Wild Blue Industries & Pathfinder[^2][^3]
+5. Wild Blue Industries & Pathfinder[^2]
    * With Pathfinder installed, all buildings and upgrades will now take Equipment and Konkrete.
 This places the construction of permanent KC colonies behind considerable logistics and/or medium/big Pathfinder bases.
-This patch is applied at ```LAST[zzzzKCIP]```.
    * Production of Equipment, Konkrete and Coolant.
 Coolant is currently useless, as thermodynamics is not a thing in KC.
-6. MKS & USI[^3]
+6. MKS & USI
    * With MKS installed, all buildings and upgrades will now take SpecializedParts, MaterialKits and Machinery.
 This places KC Colonies in mid-to-late game, as buildings can cost 100k+ MaterialKits per upgrade or construction.
-Cost of CAB is reduced, for otherwise it would require almost 1 million MaterialKits.
    * Almost all recipes in MKS are now available in ISRU, Greenhouse, and Agriculture facilities.
 Recipes and production speed based on Atlas (aka skipping intermediate products).
    * Almost all recipes consume Machinery, similar to MKS itself.
 This also extends to any recipes added by other patches or mods.
 Recipes in PCF, Greenhouse and Agriculture facilities have reduced Machinery consumption speed.
    * Kerbals with MKS traits can be assigned to corresponding buildings, similar to MKS (e.g. Farmer and Scientist to Greenhouse).
 #### Planned addtitions and changes

-[^1]: Limited to planetary resources only, as KC Mining Facility is hardcoded to only check for resources in the planetary crust, not ocean, atmosphere or exosphere.
+[^1]: Ocean and atmosphere extraction coming in a planned new facility.
 [^2]: MKS patches will take precedence over all changes in this section.
-[^3]: EC generation will be added once publically available KC has been updated with the proper systems.